AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-documents-permissions-not-interited-when-moved.md

 1. Re-add inherited permissions by navigating back to the parent object's share list and clicking **[!UICONTROL Undo]** next to inherited permissions, then click **[!UICONTROL Save]**.

+Alternatively, you can make note of the document's ID (found in the URL of the Document Details page) and contact Workfront customer support.

 _First reported on January 6, 2023._